eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 -->

-A material demand represents the need for a particular product, part, component or material over a certain time period in a specified quantity.
+A Material Demand represents the need for a particular product, part, component or material over a certain time period in a specified quantity.
 Demand quantities must refer to a time period of one calendar week (weekly buckets).

-The customer is responsible for publishing material demands to their supplier for upcoming time periods and it is strongly recommended to:
+The Customer is responsible for publishing Material Demand to their Supplier for upcoming time periods and it is strongly recommended to:

 - Minimize any data gaps to the greatest extent possible by maintaining continuity and establishing consistency.
-- Provide material demand data for at least nine months into the future to ensure that DCM participants have sufficient information to work with.
+- Provide Material Demand data for at least nine months into the future to ensure that DCM participants have sufficient information to work with.
 - Implement a rolling demand plan by continuously updating the planning horizon with recent data.
 - Refresh the data at a minimum of once every four weeks.
-- Align, ideally within a contract, the unit of measure for demand quantities (e.g., pieces, kilograms, metric tons) with the supplier before providing the demand.
+- Align, ideally within a contract, the unit of measure for demand quantities (e.g., pieces, kilograms, metric tons) with the Supplier before providing the demand.

-The supplier must have the capability to consume the material demand data from the customer.
+The Supplier must have the capability to consume the Material Demand data from the Customer.

 ### Material Demand Structure